febaisi/DeezerAlbumsFetch/README.md

 - PriorityThreadPoolExecutor - A ThreadPoolExecutor implementation.
 Manage a group of tasks based on availables processor and tasks prioritization.
 - Image View Downloader - A ImageView with a placeholder while the defined URL image is being downloaded.
 I've also added an animation to displays the image when it get's loaded.
 - API Request -  A basic network request using Async Task.
+- Dropdown button - Drop down list for a button.
+Used to choose the cache type.

 Demo: